-Information security policies and procedural handbooks have been and continue to be developed and established by the University of Houston-Clear Lake to describe the University's foundational principles, goals and objectives as they relate to our efforts to:
+Information security policies and procedural handbooks have been and continue to be developed and established by the University of Houston-Clear Lake to describe its foundational principles, goals and objectives as they relate to our efforts to:

 - Maintain compliance with its legal and contractual obligations.

-Effectively incorporating these principles, goals and objectives into the everyday life of the University requires step-by-step, detailed procedures utilizing standard approaches, tools and forms that are documented and accessible to members of the University community.
-This section of the Information Security Office's web site is intended to serve as a repository of information security-related forms and procedures that help to achieve the University's information security goals and objectives.
+Effectively incorporating these principles, goals and objectives into the everyday life of the university requires step-by-step, detailed procedures utilizing standard approaches, tools and forms that are documented and accessible to members of the university community.
+This section of the Information Security Office's web site is intended to serve as a repository of information security-related forms and procedures that help the university to achieve its information security goals and objectives.

-To access a form and its associated procedure, click the appropriate standard or procedure name on the menu to the right.
+To access a form and its associated procedure, click the appropriate link below the Definitions section.

 activities are to be organized.